 According to Tipalti’s survey:

-- Over 40% of the affiliates stopped working with the affiliate network because of a payment problem.
+- 41% of the affiliates stopped working with an affiliate network because of a payout-related issue.

-- 65% of the affiliates left the network because of repeated payment issues.
+- 65% of affiliates left an affiliate network because of repeated payment issues.

 In other words, if withdrawing earnings becomes a problem, most affiliates will just turn around and leave.